Updated January 18, 2019

 Add any applicable Federal Nonbankruptcy Exemptions.

-This list includes the majority of bankruptcy exemptions available in Oklahoma.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Oklahoma may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or a bankruptcy attorney.
+This list includes the majority of bankruptcy exemptions available in Oklahoma; however, it doesn't include all of them.
+Also, states often create exceptions to specific exemptions, and Oklahoma could have changed the amounts since this list was last updated.
+Consider checking with a local bankruptcy attorney or self-help legal center.